 Traveler’s Medical Kit

-The following is a list of handy medical items to consider carrying with you on your travels.
+The following is a list of handy medical items you should consider carrying with you on your travels.
 You can individualize this list based on your itinerary, your planned activities, and your medical history.
 Ready-made kits are also available from pharmacies and travel clinics.

-- Your regular medications (Remember, any medications carried overseas should be accompanied by a covering letter from a medical practitioner)
+- Your regular medications (Remember, any medications carried overseas should be accompanied by a letter from a medical practitioner.)